Francisco Martín Melgar y Rodríguez: Early Carlist engagements

 Carlos VII entrusted Melgar with setting up an official Carlist bulletin, which materialized in Tolosa as El Cuartel Real.
 Managed, edited if not mostly written by Melgar, it kept appearing until few days before the city fell to the Alfonsist troops in 1875.
 He later joined 2.
 Gipuzkoan Battalion.
 His older brother was mortally wounded in action, but it is not clear whether Francisco took part in combat; according to some sources he fought in last battles of the war.
 He then survived mutiny of the unit and in February 1876 crossed the Pyrenees into France, breaking his rifle upon leaving the country.

 Melgar's father due to his support lent to the Carlists was expropriated and chased by the security; he settled on exile in Sant-Jean-de-Luz, but Francisco did not join him.
 Also wanted by the Madrid government, he decided to live in Paris.
 Resuming journalist career he became the press correspondent; apart from foreign periodicals, under pen-names he contributed also to the Spanish ones.
-According to himself, he declined the offer by Pidal and Moret, who first invited him to assume the job of director of Biblioteca Nacional and than suggested he becomes first secretary of the Spanish embassy in Paris.
+According to himself, he declined the offer by Pidal and Moret, who first invited him to assume the job of director of Biblioteca Nacional and then suggested he become first secretary of the Spanish embassy in Paris.
 When Carlos VII returned from his international voyages and settled in Paris late 1877, the two resumed contact.
 As the claimant's political secretary, Emilio Arjona y Laínez, was getting increasingly unpopular among the Carlists, Melgar started to act as his provisional replacement.